aromatt/netipds/README.md

 ### [gaissmai/bart](https://github.com/gaissmai/bart)

-This package uses a different trie implementation based on the ART algorithm (Knuth).
+This package uses a variant of Donald Knuth's ART algorithm.
 It provides mutability while optimizing for lookup time and memory usage.
 Its API also provides several useful methods.

-By contrast, `netipds` uses a traditional trie implementation, provides immutable types using a builder pattern, and offers a slightly different set of features.
+By contrast, `netipds` uses a traditional trie implementation, provides immutable types using a builder pattern, and offers additional features.

 ### [tailscale/art](https://github.com/tailscale/art)